 YJIA: We have talked about the work of the CICIG and other organizations but I assume that the objective is that transitional justice solutions ultimately come from Guatemala.
 So, what changes in Guatemala will aid this process?

-ACD: Purifying the judicial system.
-For every major case – I’m referring to corruption, drug trafficking, transitional justice – you can find out who is the judge, you can find their connections, where they come from, who they talk to.
-And you can have the knowledge to say, “This judge is acting according to a context of impunity.”
+ACD: First, we must purify the judicial system.
+For every major case – corruption, drug trafficking, transitional justice – you can find out who the judge is, their connections, where they come from, who they talk to.
+And you can use this knowledge to say, “This judge is acting according to a context of impunity.”

-Another [change] is to separate the work of the army and the national police.
-You cannot have an army together with the police.
+Second, we must separate the work of the army and the national police.
 They have two distinct mandates.
-The police or the army do not have the capacity to do the work of a citizen.
-It was not made for this.
-It is always said that the army should exist because the police are corrupt or because the police don’t have the capacity.
+It is always said that the army should exist because the police are corrupt or because the police don’t have the capacity to protect citizens.
 Yes, the police have to be purified.
-But it should also have its own budget and we should strengthen this budget to create a citizen’s police, which is the goal of the Peace Accords.
+But it should also have its own budget, which is the goal of the Peace Accords.

-Finally, I think the 1996 Peace Accords, which brought an end to the war, must be recuperated.
+Finally, I think the 1996 Peace Accords, which brought an end to the war, must be recuperated and revised.
 We have to go back to revisit them, see what has advanced, and everything that hasn’t advanced, we must ask why it hasn’t advanced.

 About the Interviewee